 Once upon a time, a gorgeous castle was built atop the hilltop town of Nerola, Italy.
-Now 1000 years old, Castello Orsini offers you the chance to live like royalty.
+Now 1000 years old, Castello Orsini offers you the chance to stay overnight and trace the footsteps of a Middle Ages dynasty.

-You’ll see it coming long before you get there — well before you’re even in the same town.
+You’ll see it coming long before you get there.

 Then, as you enter Nerola, comes the mildly terrifying part.
-A steep ascent, some hairpin bends and narrow roads — often all at once — make for a nail-biting driving experience.
-In some ways it’s a journey better suited to the transport of centuries ago, when visitors would’ve come on foot or horseback.
+Your typical tight-squeeze Italian roads, so narrow you find yourself holding your breath, plus a steep ascent and some hairpin bends — often all at once, why tf not! — make for some nail-biting driving.
+Frankly it’s a journey better suited to the transport of centuries ago, when visitors would’ve come on foot or horseback.

-When you find yourself at the castle entrance, taking in the ancient stone walls that encircle its grounds, it’s hard not to feel like you’ve somehow gone back a few centuries in time (but for a road sign or two).
+When you find yourself at the castle entrance, taking in the ancient stone walls that encircle its grounds, it’s not hard to feel like you’ve somehow ended up a few centuries back in time (OK, apart from a road sign or two).

-At least until — open sesame — the spiked iron gate opens on its own accord as though by unseen hands.
-(AKA electricity and an unobtrusive CCTV camera.)
+As you pull up — open sesame — the spiked iron gate opens on its own accord as though by unseen hands.*

 In you go.

 Before you stands a vast rounded tower, one corner of the castle, with stone walls several feet thick and multiple storeys in height.
-The effect is magic.
+The effect is intimidating (which was, no doubt, the point).
+And also kind of magic.

 Following along, anti-clockwise, you pass the next tower and the next, each a rounded bulwark jutting out from the castle.
 It occurs to you that the stony ground on which you’re currently driving may once have been the castle’s moat.